lucrnz/site/content/about.md

 ## Hobbies: General

-Apart from programming I enjoy gaming, going out for a walk, working out, watching cartoons (such as My Little Pony), anime (such as Yu-Gi-Oh!) or tv shows (such as The Mentalist), and generally enjoying my time with my partner, I am also part of the [furry fandom](https://en.wikipedia.org/wiki/Furry_fandom).
+Apart from programming I enjoy playing video games, going out for a walk, working out, watching cartoons (such as My Little Pony), anime (such as Yu-Gi-Oh!) or tv shows (such as The Mentalist), and generally enjoying my time with my partner, I am also part of the [furry fandom](https://en.wikipedia.org/wiki/Furry_fandom).

 ## Life views